-The study design is a pragmatic, multi-centre, parallel group, placebo-controlled, randomised controlled trial (RCT) with a TRI and OLE; only those participants who are classified as "responders" (see 5.1) after 16 weeks of active open label treatment during the TRI will be randomised.
-During the RCT, participants, doctors and all members of the research team except for the study statistician will be masked to allocation; as participants transition to the OLE, they will be unmasked at their final RCT visit.
-The study will include three phases: an internal pilot, primarily to establish that recruitment to time and target is possible, the RCT and the OLE.
+The study design is a multi-centre, parallel group, placebo-controlled, pragmatic randomised controlled trial (RCT) with a TRI; only those participants who are classified as "responders" (see 5.1) after 16 weeks of active, open label treatment during the TRI will be randomised.
+Participants, doctors and all members of the research team except for the study statistician will be masked to allocation.
+The study will include two phases: an internal pilot (months 1 to 18, including 6 months set up), primarily to establish that recruitment to time and target is possible, and the main trial (months 19 to 48).
 Progression to phase 2 will depend on: a) having randomised >=80% (n=41) of the target number at the end of the internal pilot (n=51); b) having at least 10 sites recruiting to the trial by month 18; and c) <15% of responders at the end of the TRI unwilling to be randomised.
-The RCT will evaluate the effectiveness and relative cost-effectiveness of adalimumab vs placebo as add-on therapy to standard care.
-Participants who consent will transition into the OLE at their last assessment in the RCT.
-The primary effect estimates from the RCT will subsequently be updated with data from the OLE.
+The full RCT will evaluate the effectiveness and relative cost-effectiveness of adalimumab vs placebo as add-on therapy to standard care.

 Participants starting the TRI will be reviewed at 4-5 weeks, 8-9 weeks (by telephone only) and 16-17 weeks after starting adalimumab treatment.
 Participants classified as responders (see 6.3.1) who agree to continue in the RCT, will be randomized at the 16-17 week visit (see 6.1).
 Follow-up visits will be scheduled at 12 weekly intervals (11 to 13 weeks) up to 48 weeks and 16 weekly intervals (15 to 17 weeks) thereafter, consistent with usual care for patients with ANIU.
-As participants transition to the OLE, they will remain on the same visit schedule as during the RCT.